Slips, Trips & Falls Awareness

 This course introduces candidates to some of the statistics relating to slips, trips and falls and dispel some of the myths surrounding them.
 It also discusses the law as it relates to slips, trips and falls.
 It contains real examples of where things have gone wrong and some practical steps to take to prevent similar incidents happening.
-The course also covers some of the straightforward changes most businesses can make to significantly reduce the risk of a slip, trip or fall incident occurring.
+The course also covers some of the straightforward changes most businesses can make to significantly reduce the risk of these incidents occurring.
 The final module takes this to the next level and looks at it from a management perspective.

 |Serious Facts and the Law||1|

 |Slip Hazards: Causes and Controls||2|